 (Published in Grail World Special Issue 3/1999)

-The limitless growth (not only) of the economy is now seen as inevitable.
-The striving for “more, more and more, even more” has become an end in itself, hardly anyone asks about the meaning of this idea, which is actually questionable in view of the limited nature of our ecosystem.
-We shed light on the background to this momentous utopia of the 20th century.
+The limitless growth of (not only) the economy is seen as inevitable today.
+The pursuit of "more, more, more" has become an end in itself, and hardly anyone questions the meaning of this idea - which is actually highly questionable in view of the limitations of our ecosystem.
+We illuminate the background of this momentous utopia of the 20th century.

 The growth of the economy, which is now regarded as inevitable, is a relatively recent phenomenon.
 For many millennia, the population grew slowly and the basis of life remained pretty much the same.
 The grandfather was able to pass on his experiences to the grandchildren, and their knowledge was just as valuable to their grandchildren as it had previously been to themselves.
 Handicraft skills or knowledge of geography could be passed on from generation to generation over decades or even centuries with the same benefit as timeless human experiences.
 In this way, earlier cultures also treated old people with respect; After all, they embodied a wealth of experience that one could fall back on if necessary.